vishwasaicheedalla/Credit-Card-Fraud-Detection/README.md

-# Credit Card Fraud Detection using ML in Python
+# Credit Card Fraud Detection | Using Machine Learning

 This project aims to build a machine learning model to detect fraudulent credit card transactions.
 The dataset used in this project includes a range of transactions, with the objective of identifying which are fraudulent based on various features.